Elderjs/template/src/routes/blog/is-elderjs-right-for-you.md

 To be candid, Elder.js's biggest drawback is it's very complex Rollup configuration that is internalized into Elder.js which makes it hard to edit for custom needs.

+As of v1.5, you can also use `npm run esbuild` to use the esbuild bundler which is much faster.

 **A Very Strict Folder Structure**

 Because of Elder.js' complex Rollup config it needs to follow a pretty specific file structure.
 This project matches that file structure and you can learn more about it on the <a href="/getting-started/">getting started</a> page.